 Given a choice, we would usually prefer BTO flats.
 A BTO flat comes with tons of advantages compared to resale flats.
 Aside from the fact that they tend to be cheaper, you also get a fresh 99-year lease.
 Other advantages include lower renovation cost and more functional layouts compared to older flats.

-But before you start looking out for upcoming BTO launches in 2017, do note this very important criteria – as a single, you are only eligible to apply for 2-room flats.
+But before you start looking out for upcoming BTO launches, do note this very important criteria – as a single, you are only eligible to apply for 2-room flats.

 For those who do not know, 2-room flats are typically about 45 sqm (484 square feet) in size.
 It comes with a bedroom, a living/dining area, one bathroom and a small kitchen.
 In addition to its small size, singles can only apply in non-mature estate.
 Hence, your dream of organising those New Year’s Eve house parties while getting an awesome view of the fireworks from Marina Bay will continue remaining what it is…a dream.